-The Burgundy Classification System is a hierarchical framework that categorizes wines based on their geographic origin, vineyard prestige, and historical significance.
+The Burgundy Classification System is a hierarchical framework that ranks wines according to their geographic origin, the prestige of the vineyard they come from, and a historical track record stretching back hundreds of years.

 Table of Contents